New Adventures in Hi-Fi: Critical reception

-Critical reaction to the album was mostly favorable.
-Several publications lauded the album for its rich diversity, including Rolling Stone, Q, and Mojo.
-Stephen Thomas Erlewine of AllMusic said, "In its multifaceted sprawl, [R.E.M.] wound up with one of their best records of the '90s."
+Critical reaction to the album was mostly extremely positive.
+Several publications lauded the album for its rich diversity, including Rolling Stone, which said "The sequence of songs and the range of emotions on New Adventures convey a narrative that has all the dynamics and contradictions of life itself."
+Q and Mojo also gave positive reviews.
 At the same time, however, Melody Maker criticized the album's empty and flat sound caused by recording in arenas and soundchecks.

+Stephen Thomas Erlewine of AllMusic said, "New Adventures in Hi-Fi feels like it was recorded on the road.
+Not only are all of Michael Stipe's lyrics on the album about moving or travel, the sound is ragged and varied, pieced together from tapes recorded at shows, soundtracks, and studios, giving it a loose, careening charm." and concluded "In its multifaceted sprawl, [R.E.M.] wound up with one of their best records of the '90s."
 In a 2017 retrospective on the band, Consequence of Sound ranked it third out of R.E.M.'s 15 full-length studio albums.

-The album is lead vocalist Michael Stipe's favorite from R.E.M. and he considers it the band at their peak.
-Radiohead singer Thom Yorke, who cited R.E.M. as a major influence, said it was his favorite R.E.M. album and "Electrolite" was the greatest song of their career.
+New Adventures in Hi-Fi is frontman Michael Stipe's favorite R.E.M. album, and he considers it the band at their peak.
+Radiohead singer Thom Yorke, who has cited R.E.M. as a major influence, called it his favorite R.E.M. album and "Electrolite" the band's greatest song.
+Jeremy Bifras of BrooklynVegan called the album "an experimental masterpiece".

 Awards

-New Adventures in Hi-Fi has since appeared on several lists compiling the best albums of the 1990s or all time: Magnet listed the album at #20 on its list of the "Top 60 Albums 1993–2003", and Mojo also listed the album at #20 on a list of "The 100 Greatest Albums of Our Lifetime 1993–2006".
+New Adventures in Hi-Fi has since appeared on several lists compiling the best albums of the 1990s or all time: Magnet listed the album at No. 20 on its list of the "Top 60 Albums 1993–2003", and Mojo also listed the album at No. 20 on a list of "The 100 Greatest Albums of Our Lifetime 1993–2006".

-It was voted #186 in Colin Larkin's All Time Top 1000 Albums (3rd Edition, 2000).
+It was voted No. 186 in Colin Larkin's All Time Top 1000 Albums (3rd Edition, 2000).
 It was also featured on several year-end best-of lists for 1996: